kubecost/docs/aws-out-of-cluster.md

 ## Having issues?

-* You may need to upgrade your AWS Glue if you are running an old version https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html
 * Visit the Allocation view in the Kubecost product.
 If external costs are not shown, open your browser's Developer Tools > Console to see any reported errors.
+* Query Athena directly to ensure data is availble.
+Note: it can take up to 6 hours for data to be written.
+* You may need to upgrade your AWS Glue if you are running an old version https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html
+* Finally, review pod logs from the `cost-model` container in the `cost-analyzer` pod and look for auth errors or Athena query results.